The Turtle of Oman by Naomi Shihab Nye

 This year, Western Washington University and the Whatcom County Library System partnered on a successful application to host the prestigious Arbuthnot Lecture, which will take place at 7pm on Sat., April 28 at Western Washington University Performing Arts Center.

 The Arbuthnot Lecture is free of charge and open to the public, but registration is requested.
-Sign up here to ensure you have a place to sit.
+Visit http://www.wcls.libcal.com/event/3504085 to sign up and ensure you have a place to sit.

 Christine Perkins is the Executive Director of the Whatcom County Library System.